1:1 Initiative Info For Students/Parents

 Students and parents are 100% responsible for the assigned device.
 This includes the costs to repair and/or replace the device.
 The $25 Device Protection Plan fee is collected to help to minimize liability.

 What if a student’s device needs to be repaired?

-Students should take the device to the school library.
+Students/Families should contact their school library.
 The student will speak to library staff regarding the repairs needed, the applicable costs and estimated repair completion date.
 Certified technicians will repair the device as quickly as possible.
 In some cases, a loaner device will be issued to the student, at the discretion of district staff, for the duration of the repair.

 Can a student complete the coursework without a device while it is being repaired?